omcodedthis/Accessible-Tic-Tac-Toe/README.md

 # Accessible-Tic-Tac-Toe
 This is a web app that is inclusive to Persons With Disabilities (PWDs), specifically persons with sensory impairments to play Tic-Tac-Toe.
 While most games focus on graphics and animations, there is a need to make games that are inclusive to Persons With Disabilities (PWDs), specifically persons with sensory impairments.
 Persons with sensory impairments commonly use a [screen reader](https://www.youtube.com/watch?v=OUDV1gqs9GA&t=1080s) as an interface to navigate their web browser.
+Do note that this is currently optimised for desktop mode.

 ## Demo
 https://github.com/omcodedthis/Accessible-Tic-Tac-Toe/assets/119602009/25a4142f-d13a-446e-8529-fd787ca6b2cd